webgriffe/SyliusActiveCampaignPlugin/docs/02-Installation.md

    the interface if you use Doctrine ORM and extends the Sylius Customer Repository.

-9. Your `ChannelRepository` class must implement the `Webgriffe\SyliusActiveCampaignPlugin\Repository\ActiveCampaignChannelRepositoryInterface`.
+9. Your `ChannelRepository` class must implement the `Webgriffe\SyliusActiveCampaignPlugin\Repository\ActiveCampaignResourceRepositoryInterface`.
 You can use the `Webgriffe\SyliusActiveCampaignPlugin\Doctrine\ORM\ActiveCampaignChannelRepositoryTrait` as implementation for the interface if you use Doctrine ORM and extends the Sylius Channel Repository.